gottacatchenall/dissertation/outline.md

 ## Chapter Structure

-1. Scaling up from metacommunities to ranges
+1. Introduction and Review: Simulation models in ecology; scaling up from metacommunities to ranges
-2. MetacommunityDynamics.jl
+2. EcologicalDynamics.jl
 3. Forecasting Horizon
 4. Corridor Optimization

+## Chapter One

+Summary of the motivation for what I do here.

+### Why is understanding metacommunities important to ecology and evolution?
+- the scale at which (many) evolutionary and ecological processes intersect
-## Chapter One --- Scaling up from metacommunities to ranges
+- landscapes scales up to ranges [@Leibold2003MetCom]
+- applied angle. landscape and climate change is causing rapid changes to the structure of Earth's landscapes and biodiversity
+- Can we understand? -> Can we predict? -> Can we forecast/manage?

+### Why simulate?
+Models and mechanisms
+- Ecology is as much a study of emergent properties across scales as it is anything to do with biology.
+- The data we collect from these systems is inherently noisy.
+- Data we collect is information produced by a combination of "true" mechanisms + noise.
+- What is an ecological mechanism?
+A mapping between low dimensional latent/parameter space and information space.
+- If a simulation makes data the looks like real data, does it represent the "true" world?
+- Does it matter?
+Newtonian Gravity was "right", until GR was more right.
+- Mechanisms that are incorrect that produce information that shates statistical properties with empirical data is still useful.
+- Feynman on Models

-## Chapter Two --- MetacommunityDynamics.jl
+## Chapter Two --- EcologicalDynamics.jl

 ### Intro

 - Why do we need software to simulate metacommunity dynamics?
 - Why are dynamics fundamental to ecology?
 The encode mechanism
 - Here we provide examples in how this software can be used to understand species interaction across space and time